The VeinCare Centre Response to COVID-19

 We would prefer if you came into the clinic for your appointment on your own, but we understand that there are occasions when you may wish to have someone with you in the clinic, particularly if it is your first time at the clinic, if you are very nervous or if you need an extra pair of ears to note what is said.
 We respectfully request that you have someone from your own household or within your “social bubble”.
 That usually means that you will come with a partner or relative.
 During the COVID pandemic we regret that we are unable to admit children to the clinic (under 18 years).

-If you have a driver, who wants to use our toilet or have a drink, that person is welcome to do so.
+If you have someone with you who wants to use our toilet or have a drink, that person is welcome to do so.
 If you have a long appointment, that person may sit in our waiting room.
-We respectfully request that your driver gels before entering and wears a mask while in the clinic.
-We do not provide reading material, but you are welcome to bring your own and take it with you when you leave.
+We respectfully request that the person coming with you gels before entering and wears a mask while in the clinic.
+We do not provide reading material, but the person with you is welcome to bring something and take it away when you both leave.

-Before you leave the clinic you will be asked to remove your mask, place it in our clinical waste bin and gel your hands again.
+Before you leave the clinic you will be asked to remove your surgical mask, place it in our “clinical waste bin” and gel your hands again.

 These changes in the way we interact with our patients and visitors keep everyone safe.
 Before we temporarily closed in March, we prided ourselves in being welcoming and friendly.
-We are still the friendly team we were before lockdown and we want you to feel welcome when you come to the clinic.
+We are still the friendly team we were before lockdown and although we cannot shake hands and although you cannot see our smiles behind our masks, we really do want you to feel welcome when you come to the clinic.

-These measures are to ensure your safety as well as ours.
+These measures are essential to ensure your safety as well as ours.

-There may be aspects of this new “patient journey” that you may find difficult or uncomfortable, for example you may not be able to wear a face mask or covering.
+There may be aspects of this new “patient journey” that you may find difficult or uncomfortable.
+For example you may not be able to wear a face mask or covering.
 We can discuss any issue that you have ahead of time and we may be able to vary the way we interact with you on a case by case basis taking into account your individual needs.
-Let us know and we will do our best to help.
+Please let us know in advance of your appointment and we will do our best to help.